How to use my own PostgreSQL instead of the PostgreSQL bundled with Applications Manager ?

 1. Shut down Applications Manager.

-2. Edit <AppManager_Home>\conf\AMServer.properties file using a text editor (like wordpad or vi or sublime) and make the following changes :
+2. Edit <AppManager_Home>\conf\AMServer.properties file using a text editor (take a backup of this file before making any changes) and make the following changes :

 • Change line